cynthialmy/cynthialmy.github.io/_posts/2024-06-11-contract-manager.md

 **AI-Assisted + Human Review**

 For ambiguous scenarios, I designed a hybrid approach where AI surfaces potential issues but humans make final decisions.
-The system uses NLP to detect semantic consistency problems across domains—for instance, when "customer_id" in one domain might conflict with "client_id" in another—but routes these findings to domain owners who understand the business context.
+The system uses NLP to detect semantic consistency problems across domains.
+For instance, "customer_id" in one domain might conflict with "client_id" in another.
+The system routes these findings to domain owners who understand the business context.
 Similarly, cross-domain impact analysis automatically flags dependencies and affected consumers, but requires the contract owner to review and approve the changes.
 Breaking change classification runs through automated detection algorithms, but platform engineers review flagged items to distinguish true breaking changes from false positives.

 **Always Human-in-the-Loop**